NexGen-KW/fe-ghazali-law/content/team/rawan-mishari-al-ghazali.md

 ---
-name: Rawan Mishari Al-Ghazali
+name: Rawan Mishari Al Ghazali
 image: 1.jpg
 role: Founder and Managing Director
 biography: |
-  With a legal career spanning nearly two decades, Ms. Al-Ghazali continues to be a driving force in legal reform, consultancy, and advocacy.
+  With a legal career spanning nearly two decades, Ms. Al Ghazali continues to be a driving force in legal reform, consultancy, and advocacy.
 Her dedication to excellence and integrity has cemented her reputation as a leading figure in Kuwait’s legal sector

-  Throughout her career, Ms. Al-Ghazali has made significant contributions to Kuwait’s legal landscape, collaborating with institutions such as the World Bank and the International Monetary Fund in legislative development.
+  Throughout her career, Ms. Al Ghazali has made significant contributions to Kuwait’s legal landscape, collaborating with institutions such as the World Bank and the International Monetary Fund in legislative development.
 She has played a key role in drafting legal frameworks, including the Foreign Capital Investment Law, Telecommunications Authority Decree-Law, and revisions to the Public-Private Partnership (PPP) Law.

   Her expertise extends to legal consultancy, arbitration, and contract law, leading specialized legal departments and serving as a consultant for major legislative initiatives.